 Description of the best of Athens shore excursion; the Acropolis Plaka agora and a world’s best museum

 Our professional tour driver will pick you up at your cruise ship pier where Athens begins.
-Board your modern 4 seater, 10 seater or 17 seater vehicle, according your group size, leaving the quayside, for a 20 minute drive to Athens through the scenic suburbs.
-Your shore excursion driver will drive you to visit the mighty Acropolis, which dominates the landscape to see the architectural masterpieces of the Golden Age of Greece, and the trade mark of Athens.
+Board your modern 4 seaters, 10 seaters, or 17 seater vehicle, according to your group size, leaving the quayside, for a 20-minute drive to Athens through the scenic suburbs.
+Your shore excursion driver will drive you to visit the mighty Acropolis, which dominates the landscape to see the architectural masterpieces of the Golden Age of Greece and the trademark of Athens.

 Athena was named goddess of the city.
 The building itself contains the graceful Porch of the Caryatids, which features replica columns of marble maidens supporting the roof of the temple.

-It’s time to move on to our next visit of the famous Temple of Olympian Zeus, the largest (3rd century BC) Corinthian style temple in ancient Greece.
+It’s time to move on to our next visit to the famous Temple of Olympian Zeus, the largest (3rd century BC) Corinthian-style temple in ancient Greece.
 Hadrian’s Arch symbolizes and separates the old and new towns by the Roman era.

-Our sightseeing include the National Gardens, the National Library and the Parliament Building, the ex – Royal Palace, Plaka, Roman Agora and the Temple of Vulcan.
+Our sightseeing includes the National Gardens, the National Library, and the Parliament Building, the ex-Royal Palace, Plaka, Roman Agora, and the Temple of Vulcan.

 The Panathenean stadium is used today for very special events, like for the every year finish of the marathon and the archery competition.
 Also, it was used in the 2004 Olympics games.

-Lunch in a typical Greek restaurant with tasty traditional food, the true Greek cuisine.
+Lunch in a typical Greek restaurant with tasty traditional food, true Greek cuisine.

-After lunch we will continue this private shore excursion to some of the most important museums in Athens and the culture treasure of the world, like the Acropolis museum, or the National archaeological museum (On Mondays the Acropolis museum is closed).
+After lunch, we will continue this private shore excursion to some of the most important museums in Athens and the cultural treasure of the world, like the Acropolis museum, or the National archaeological museum (On Mondays the Acropolis museum is closed).
 Both are two of the best museums in the world.

-Visit, the surviving treasures of the Acropolis can be seen all in one place at the New Acropolis Museum.
+We will visit, the surviving treasures of the Acropolis can be seen all in one place at the New Acropolis Museum.
 Antiquities previously held in storage, in other Athenian museums, and museums abroad have been reassembled and displayed in this remarkable facility that is close to the original location.
-The collections on display are finds from the Acropolis, post-Parthenon and Roman Periods, and from the excavation site when the new museum was built.
+The collections on display are finds from the Acropolis, post-Parthenon, and Roman Periods, and from the excavation site when the new museum was built.
 The highlight of the museum is the display of the Parthenon Frieze, located on the top floor.